Washington Health Policy Institute

 The Washington Health Policy Institute is an immersion experience for all Ph.D. nursing students.

 One of the major objectives of the Ph.D.
 Program in Nursing is to prepare future leaders and scholars in health policy.
 The program offers the required course NUR 6030: Scholarship of Health Care Policy and Organizations that combines classroom discussion, a workshop on policy analysis writing and an immersion experience with policy analysts and experts in Washington D.C.
-As a joint program with The Catholic University of America (C.U.A.), The Baraba H. Hagan School of Nursing and Health Sciences sends ten students annually and a faculty member to the nation's capital for the unique experience.
+The Baraba H. Hagan School of Nursing and Health Sciences annually sends students and a faculty member to the nation's capital for the unique experience.

 The goal of the summer policy institute is to provide practical experience in health sector policy analysis offered in Washington D.C. supported by training in policy development and analysis from the didactic and workshop activities offered on the Molloy College campus prior to the immersion experience.
 The Institute is co-sponsored by the School of Nursing at C.U.A.
 The Molloy College Ph.D. students are resident on the CU.A. campus and have mentored service learning experiences at cooperating health policy agencies in the D.C. area.
 Students have mentored service learning experiences at cooperating health agencies in the D.C. area.

 Objectives of the Institute

 The Institute focuses on four objectives that are consistent with the Molloy College School of Nursing Ph.D.
 Program.

 - Provide an opportunity to do applied research on a current issue relevant to state or federal health policy.